 What immediately struck me as odd when I landed on the Writers Work website is there's no ‘About Me' page or any contact information whatsoever.

-After doing a bit of digging I can tell you there’s a very good reason the mysterious owners choose to hide their true identity behind a cloak of anonymity:
+After doing a bit of digging, it turns out there's a very good reason the owners choose to hide their true identity behind a cloak of anonymity:

 - “QUICKLY Become a Freelance Writer TODAY and Earn Your First Paycheck in Just 30 MINUTES”